KIPAC/Physics89L/docs/Week2.md

 ## Scientific context and resources

-We are going to be continuing to work primarily with the set of measurements of the Hubble constant.
+We are going to be continuing to work with the set of measurements of the Hubble constant.

 We will also be measuring the area of the desk or table that we are